paulrobertlloyd/paulrobertlloyd-v4/src/projects/dacs/index.md

 DACS had already undergone an extensive rebranding exercise for print but it needed assistance translating this to a digital environment.
 To understand the reasoning behind the different brand elements, I spent time with Simon Kennedy who was responsible for DACS’s identity and brand strategy.
 One outcome from this process was to deprecate the use of Didot; while it worked well in print, the typeface was ill-suited to screen, and few areas on the website needed to reflect the discursive tone for which it was intended.

-{% render 'screenshots' with screenshots.payback
+{% render 'gallery' with screenshots.payback
   caption: 'Artist photography shown front and centre on a page introducing DACS’ Payback service.
 A restrained typographic pallet ensured legibility and visual consistency.'
   alignment: 'bleed'
   imagePreset: 'supporting'